OpenEvalProject/evals/manuscripts/elife-56054/v2/manuscript.md

 ## Abstract

 The dorsal raphe nucleus is the predominant source of central serotonin, where neuronal activity regulates complex emotional behaviors.
-Action potential firing of serotonin dorsal raphe neurons is driven via α1-adrenergic receptors (α1-A R ) activation.
-Despite this crucial role, the ion channels responsible for α1-A R -mediated depolarization are unknown.
-Here, we show in mouse brain slices that α1-A R -mediated excitatory synaptic transmission is mediated by the ionotropic glutamate receptor homolog cation channel, delta glutamate receptor 1 (GluD1).
-GluD1 R -channels are constitutively active under basal conditions carrying tonic inward current and synaptic activation of α1-A R s augments tonic GluD1 R -channel current.
-Further, loss of dorsal raphe GluD1 R -channels produces an anxiogenic phenotype.
-Thus, GluD1 R -channels are responsible for α1-A R -dependent induction of persistent pacemaker-type firing of dorsal raphe neurons and regulate dorsal raphe-related behavior.
-Given the widespread distribution of these channels, ion channel function of GluD1 R as a regulator of neuronal excitability is proposed to be widespread in the nervous system.
+Action potential firing of serotonin dorsal raphe neurons is driven via α1-adrenergic receptors (α1-AR) activation.
+Despite this crucial role, the ion channels responsible for α1-AR-mediated depolarization are unknown.
+Here, we show in mouse brain slices that α1-AR-mediated excitatory synaptic transmission is mediated by the ionotropic glutamate receptor homolog cation channel, delta glutamate receptor 1 (GluD1).
+GluD1R-channels are constitutively active under basal conditions carrying tonic inward current and synaptic activation of α1-ARs augments tonic GluD1R-channel current.
+Further, loss of dorsal raphe GluD1R-channels produces an anxiogenic phenotype.
+Thus, GluD1R-channels are responsible for α1-AR-dependent induction of persistent pacemaker-type firing of dorsal raphe neurons and regulate dorsal raphe-related behavior.
+Given the widespread distribution of these channels, ion channel function of GluD1R as a regulator of neuronal excitability is proposed to be widespread in the nervous system.

 ## Introduction